-Methodology and content
+B. Methodology and content of the report

-- 10. The Taskforce started its work reviewing the available literature and the information available among its members.
-To collect information on relevant experiences (in NSOs or outside) on the use of new data sources for measuring migration and cross-border mobility, the Taskforce carried out in June 2020 an online survey among NSOs in the UNECE region. - 11.
-Out of the 38 UNECE countries that participated in the survey, only 5 (15 percent) reported that they were aware of a process or a project (whether or not involving the NSO) that uses new data sources, such as big and social media data, for measuring migration and cross-border mobility. - 12.
-The Taskforce analysed the results of the survey and decided to carry out a follow-up survey to collect from NSOs additional information on: - a. whether NSOs make use of new data sources for producing statistics in other statistical fields - b. the main reasons why NSOs do not make use of new data sources for migration statistics - c. whether NSOs are working on any significant innovations on measuring international migration, including new approaches using current sources, or exploring new data sources - 13.
-The follow-up survey was carried out in December 2020, and 27 countries responded. - 14.
-The results of the two surveys are presented respectively in the sections National experiences about big data and new data sources, Reasons for not using new data sources, and Significant innovations on measuring international migration. - 15.
-In addition to the information provided by NSOs in the surveys, the Taskforce also collected a large amount of information on different types of research, discussion papers or scientific journals related directly or indirectly to the use of new data sources for measuring international migration and cross-border mobility.
-The Taskforce developed a concept for an online reference tool to present this material, with the possibility to update the tool with new examples that would become available in future, as it was requested by the CES Bureau.
-The synopsis developed by the Taskforce for the reference tool is presented in Compiling a literature reference tool.
+- 7. The Task Force started its work identifying relevant scientific literature and the information available among its members.
+To collect information on relevant experiences (in NSOs or outside) on the use of new data sources for measuring migration and cross-border mobility, the Task Force carried out between November 2020 and February 2021 an online survey among NSOs in the UNECE region. - 8.
+Out of the 34 UNECE countries that participated in the survey, only 5 (15 percent) reported that they were aware of a process or a project (whether or not involving the NSO) that uses new data sources, such as big and social media data, for measuring migration and cross-border mobility. - 9.
+The Task Force analysed the results of the survey and decided to carry out a follow-up survey to collect from NSOs additional information on: - (a) Whether NSOs make use of new data sources for producing statistics in other statistical fields; - (b) The main reasons why NSOs do not make use of new data sources for migration statistics; - (c) Whether NSOs are working on any significant innovations on measuring international migration, including new approaches using current sources, or exploring new data sources. - 10.
+The follow-up survey was carried out in March 2021, and 27 countries responded. - 11.
+The results of the two surveys are presented respectively in the sections II.

+National experiences with big data and new data sources, III.
+Reasons for not using new data sources, and IV.
+Significant innovations on measuring international migration. - 12.
+In addition to the information provided by NSOs in the surveys, the Task Force also collected a large amount of information on different types of research, discussion papers or scientific journals related directly or indirectly to the use of new data sources for measuring international migration and cross-border mobility.
+The Task Force developed a concept for an online reference tool to present this material, with the possibility to update the tool with new examples that would become available in future, as it was requested by the CES Bureau.
+The synopsis developed by the Task Force for the reference tool is presented in "V. A literature reference tool".

-National experiences about big data and new data sources
+II.
+National experiences with big data and new data sources

-16. Based on the two surveys conducted by the Taskforce, it is evident that national statistical offices (NSOs) rarely use big data currently to measure international migration.
+13. Based on the two surveys conducted by the Task Force, it is evident that NSOs rarely use big data currently to measure international migration.
 However, some agencies are using new data sources, and others are exploring the use of new data sources.

-Summary of experiences: initial survey
+A. Summary of experiences: first survey